Would you like to become a Master Food Preserver?

 What do MFP Volunteers do?

-- Answer food preservation telephone and email inquiries.
+- Answer food preservation email inquiries.

 - Work in the community as local food preservation specialists.